Florida Stone Crab Claws With Mustard Sauce – A Florida Tradition

 Stone crabs on a platter with mustard dipping sauce.

-Got Florida stone crab claws, but don’t know what to do with them?
-Break out your bib and serve them with this easy stone crab mustard sauce.
-This unique crustacean is traditionally served chilled with a famous stone crab dipping sauce.
+Got Florida stone crab claws but don’t know what to do with them?
+Break out your bib and serve them with this easy mustard stone crab sauce.
+Stone crab claws are traditionally served chilled with a mustard-based stone crab dipping sauce.
 It’s a classic pairing that’s irresistible.
 If you’re wondering how to cook stone crab claws, I’ll let you in on a secret… Don’t.

 A live stone crab.